AlisAquilae/Academia/content/Notes/Literature Notes/Coastal Oceanogeaphy and Delta Geology/Reader CODG-Chapter 4-Tidal Propagation and Wind-Driven Flow.md

 >[!Missing]
 >Insert Fig. 4.4

 The behaviour of standing waves can be illustrated by considering the water level in a rectangular box, which may represent the harbour in a river delta.
-At the node, in the middle
+At the node, in the middle of the box, the amplitude is zero; the water level is constant.
+At the antinodes, the water level is continuously changing.
+When assuming zero energy loss, the water movement can be described as a continuous transfer from potential energy to kinetic energy.
+The maximum potential energy during high water or low water (1) and (3) is converted to a maximum kinetic energy during the middle of the oscillations (2) and (4).
+This can be considered as two progressive waves travelling in opposite direction, with perfect reflections at the barriers.

+The situation depicted above has only one node and is called the *fundamental node of oscillation* or *uninodal seiche*.
+The next highest mode has two nodes and so on.

+The natural period of oscillation is the time it takes a wave to travel from one boundary and return after reflection by the other boundary.
+The time of this half-wave oscillation follows from equation 4.2

+$$
+T = \frac{2 \times \text{box length}}{(g \times \text{water depth})^{\frac{1}{2}}} = \frac{2L}{\sqrt{gD}}
+$$

+This is [[Merian's Equation]], after its originator.
+Merian's equation may be used to estimate the natural periods of for example long lakes, but the estimated values will differ from reality because the depths are varying.
+Also, the irregular shapes of natural lakes will result in different natural periods, in both lateral and longitudinal direction.

+## 4.1.3 Kelvin Waves
+In the previous paragraphs, rotation of the Earth was neglected.
+Large-scale waves however are under influence of the [[Coreolis Force]].
+A tidal wave in the Northern Hemisphere is deflected to the right of its propagation direction, during flood.
+This deflected component will continue until it meets a barrier (mostly the coastline).
+The result is a set-up of water against the coast.
+Similarly, the water is set-down during ebb.
+A tidal wave featuring such a setup and setdown towards the coastal boundary is called a [[Kelvin Wave]].

+>[!Missing]
+>Insert Fig. 4.5

+The water setup creates a pressure gradient directed away from the shore